You may want to read:

 You must be faithful to Christ.
 He is the one you live for, not for yourself.
 Living for yourself is the lie of the world—a self-centered, anti-Christ way of thinking.
 You are to die to yourself while fully trusting Christ, who knows better than you do.

 Lies You Say in Your Marriage – It is your fault/I deserve better.

 You will never be happy if things always go your way.
 You will implode through your frequent imbibing of self-centeredness.
 You are called to be content as you learn how to be sufficient through Christ rather than your personal preferences or what may even be good desires (Philippians 4:11-13).

 Jesus Christ died for you on the cross.
 He, who was in the form of God, took on the form of a servant to rescue you.
 There is no greater love than a man who will lay down his life for another person.
-(Read Philippians 2:5-11; Romans 5:6-9; John 15:13)
+(Read Philippians 2:5-11, Romans 5:6-9, and John 15:13.)

 The answer is similar to what you just read in #4 while adding to this a correct understanding of a theology of suffering.
 You are called to suffer, but if you equate suffering to God distancing Himself, you will not be able to understand God the way you should (1 Peter 2:18-25).

 Mable’s battles were not primarily against the people in her world.
 Sure—her daddy did give her a raw deal.
 She also had some other bad things happen to her, which were caused by others.
 Her battles go much deeper than the things done to her.
 She is in a spiritual battle with the evil influences of this evil world.
 When Satan tempted Christ, there would not have been a temptation if Satan could not deliver on what he was offering.